 Can you adopt a dog whose personality is not totally compatible with that of your current dog?

 That depends on WHY you want another dog.
 If you just want another pet, a buddy for dog no. 1, then you should focus on finding one with the perfect temperament to suit him.

 But what if you don’t want a buddy for your dog – you want a buddy for you?
 Like if you need a second dog for a specific purpose -a sport, job, hobby, etc- that your current dog isn’t well-suited for.

 This can work, with extra time and effort.
 Look for a dog who First Dog can at least tolerate.
 Because lifelong supervision of two dogs who want to kill each other is an enormous project that will make you miserable.
-Some people manage to pull it off, yes, but these people are insane (did I say insane?
-I meant um, dedicated).
+Some people manage to pull it off, yes, but it takes a toll.

 It might help to figure out what traits you need your new dog to have, and which ones you can compromise on to make First Dog happier.
 Example: you want an energetic border collie who will take well to agility training.
 But First Dog hates obnoxious puppies.
 So instead of getting a border collie puppy, look for a well-socialized two-year-old.

 When introducing dogs who are not likely to be best friends, the stuff we’re going to mention later (management, the creation of positive associations, etc) is especially critical.
 If “go slow” is the mantra of successful dog introductions in general, “go at a glacial pace” is the mantra of successfully introducing less compatible dogs.

 First, visit the shelter without First Dog and find a few suitable candidates.

 See also: How to Adopt a Dog: The Video Series

 Some shelters may allow you to bring your own dog with you as you walk the kennel rows, but I can’t stress enough how much I don’t recommend doing that.